-During the fourth quarter of 2018, the Company restructured certain operations in Canada which resulted in a release of a valuation allowance of \$13.1 million.
+During fiscal 2018, the Company restructured certain operations in Canada which resulted in a release of a valuation allowance of \$13.1 million.
 Certain operations in Canada continue to forecast losses and the valuation allowances could be reduced if the earnings trends reverse.
-During the second quarter of 2017, valuation allowances in the amount of \$59.9 million in the United Kingdom were released due to sufficient positive evidence obtained during that quarter.